joeschmoe-dev/qode/README.md

 - **Dynamic Problem Generation** — Generate problems on demand by difficulty (Easy/Medium/Hard), topic (Arrays, Trees, DP, Graphs, etc.), or with custom constraints (e.g. *"must be solvable in O(n)"*).
 - **Instant Solution Evaluation** — Submit your Python solution along with an explanation.
 The AI reviews correctness, identifies edge cases, analyzes time/space complexity, and suggests improvements.
 - **Guided AI Help** — A sidebar chat that can see your current code and the problem context.
 It gives hints and conceptual guidance without ever solving the problem for you.
 - **Surrender Mode** — Stuck?
-Get a thorough educational breakdown of how to think about the problem, what patterns to look for, and the algorithmic approach — not just the answer.
+Get a thorough educational breakdown of how to think about the problem, what patterns to look for, and the algorithmic approach, not just the answer.
 - **No Page Refreshes** — Everything is fetched asynchronously.
 Problems appear instantly, feedback slides in, chat streams in a sidebar.

 ## Tech Stack